MTechRnd/EfCoreJson/README.md

 - There are two services.
 One service is for traditional queries and the second service is for json linq service.
 - For the traditional approach, there is two tables.
 One is Order where Id is the primary key.
 The second table is OrderDetails where OrderId is a foreign key.
 - For json linq approach there is only one table which is orderWithOrderDetails.
 Where you can find one column which has property nvarchar(max).
 Here in this column, I have stored data in an array of json(OrderDetails).
+- The default index is a clustered index that will be created for the primary key(Id).

 ### ER Diagrams:
 - Relationship between order and orderDetails </br>